MonicaMM24/specialTopics2/README.md

-# specialTopics2

-**Angular CRUD Application with Rest API**
+# Angular CRUD Application with Rest API

-Here will be the application for the Special Topics
+Here will be the application for the Special Topics Homework

 **Project Overview**
 This project will be an application created for executing CRUD operations.